primiano/perfetto-docs/docs/concepts/config.md

 In the simplest case a tracing session can define only one buffer.
 By default, all data sources will record data into that one buffer.

-In cases like the example above, it might be preferrable separating these data sources into different buffers.
+In cases like the example above, it might be preferable separating these data sources into different buffers.
 This can be achieved with the `target_buffer` field of the TraceConfig.